beaurancourt/obsidian-generic-initiative-tracker/README.md

 separate out the iniative concepts from the DnD 5e specific stuff to make it system agnostic.

+## Main Differences

+- No XP or Level settings
+- Dropped support for homebrew creatures
+- Dropped all of the 5e specific import functionality
+- Massively simplified the settings screen
+- Made the encounter renderer use internal links
+- Give multiple creatures with the same name a unique index
+- Misc bugfixes

 ## Creating Encounters in Notes

 Encounters can be created and launched directly from notes as of `1.0.0` using the "encounter" code block, like so: